A running program focused on promoting resilience in youth.

 Trent Lynds, Program Advisor & Facilitator

-Trent is a 2nd year student in the M.A.
-Clinical Psychology program at Lakehead University.
+Trent is a PhD student at Lakehead University.
 Being a member of the Dalhousie Tigers cross country team during his undergraduate, Trent is an experienced distance runner having competed at the provincial and national level.
 After years of experience, Trent has grown to appreciate the importance of mental wellbeing and its relationship with healthy running.

 Kip Sigsworth, Program Advisor